ktsr42/qtb/doc/qtb.md

 each/all) is not well-defined, usually it is possible to put all actions that are part of before all also into before each.

-When only a subtree of the unit tests is run, all special nodes along the path are executed by the framework at the appropriate point in time, including the special nodes at a higher level from the targeted subtree.
+When only a sub-tree of the unit tests is run, all special nodes along the path are executed by the framework at the appropriate point in time, including the special nodes at a higher level from the targeted sub-tree.
 Specifically, the beforeAll functions are executed before any subsuites are touched.
 Similarly, the afterAll functions are run at the appropriate point in time.